smartshark/mailingSHARK/docs/source/extension.rst

 		logger = logging.getLogger("backend")

-2. The execution logic is in the application class and explained here :class:`~pyvcsshark.Application`.
+2. The execution logic is in the application class and explained here :class:`~mailingshark.mailingshark.MailingSHARK`.

 3. If you want to have an example how to implement this class, look at :class:`~mailingshark.datacollection.pipermail.PipermailBackend`